RGB-WG/rgb-sdk/README.md

 ## Building RGB SDK

-First, you'll need to [install Rust](https://www.rust-lang.org/tools/install), then follow the instructions specific to your language binding of choice.
+First, you'll need to [install Rust](https://www.rust-lang.org/tools/install), then clone this project (`git clone https://github.com/LNP-BP/rgb-sdk.git`), go to the project root (`cd rgb-sdk`) and, finally, follow the instructions specific to your language binding of choice.

 ### Language bindings